The Pitfalls of Magnetic Security Tags and Reliable Alternatives

 Cable Lock: InVue’s Cable Lock is the only soft goods tag that can’t be detached using a magnet.
 It is perfect for use as clothing tags and for high-end goods because it doesn’t require a pin to close.
 The wire can loop onto a part of the merchandise without damaging it.

-NEW Cable Lock Anchor: The Cable Lock Anchor is a double-sided cable lock that adheres to the product and a fixture for added security.
+Cable Lock Anchor: The Cable Lock Anchor is a double-sided cable lock that adheres to the product and a fixture for added security.
 The locks work with an EAS system and feature a coiled cable that allows customers to freely interact with the product without triggering false alarms.

 Package Wrap: Protect packaged products with InVue’s Package Wrap.
 The spider wrap design consists of steel cables and a 2-alarm system that provide a snug fit around merchandise and cannot be easily cut or deactivated using a magnet.